-If you meet our qualifications, please submit details of your products and business for our review, via the link below.
+If you meet our qualifications, please submit details of your products and business for our review.
 Your business must be up and running, not in the idea stage.
-Non-farm food businesses must be prepared to submit product samples, labels, marketing materials, and price points for review upon our request.
+Non-farm food businesses must be prepared to submit product samples, labels, marketing materials, and price points upon request.
 We will respond to all inquiries within 3 weeks of receipt.
-If you are approved to apply you will receive an application via email from the Managing Director.
+If you are approved to apply you will receive an application via email from the Market Manager.

-Application Deadlines and Fees: Applications for the winter market are due no later than October 29.
-Applications for the summer market must be submitted by April 15.
-Applications received after these dates will be charged a $25 late fee.
-The fee per booth space is $50.00 for the winter market and $50.00 for the summer market.
+The fee per booth space is $50.00 each season.
 In addition to the booth fee, all vendors pay 10% of their total sales to the market at the end of each market day.

 Weights: All tents are required to have a minimum of 20-pound weights on each leg.
 Vendors will be required to take their tent down if this rule is not obeyed.
 PFM has extra weights available on a first come, first serve basis for the cost of $10.00 per weight per day.